Win-Win: How International Trade Can Help Meet the Sustainable Development Goals

 Author: Matthias Helble and Ben Shepherd, eds.

-Tags: Bangladesh, India, Maldives, Nepal, Services, South Asia, Sri Lanka, Sustainability, Sustainable Development Goals
+Tags: Bangladesh, India, Maldives, Nepal, Services, South Asia, Sustainability, Sustainable Development Goals

 Trade and services are instrumental in achieving the Sustainable Development Goals.
 While openness to trade improves economic growth prospects, sound trade policy and efforts to reduce the costs of trade are necessary to bridge the link between trade growth and poverty reduction.
 For low income countries, there is still great scope to leverage trade for development, and pursue better access to a products and services to improve welfare, which can significantly contribute to economic development.
 In keeping with the post-2015 development agenda, this paper recommends sustained efforts by governments to reduce trade costs, support policy reforms to improve services trade, and focus on trade cost reduction and services trade facilitation.